 Independent Examiners are appointed by the IFoA to assist in monitoring the quality and standards of university programmes with IFoA exemption agreements.
-They report to the Partnership Manager.
+They report to the Partnership Manager and ultimately to Education Committee.

 Independent Examiners are appointed on a renewable one year contract.
 It is expected that they will be attached to a university for a maximum of four continuous years and then rotate to another university.
 Where two Independent Examiners are appointed, the four year contracts should be staggered to enable a smooth transition when each new Examiner is appointed.